fbpx

 Why don’t you kick off by telling us a little about your role as Product Lead at TrueLayer?
 What does your general day to day involve?

 TrueLayer’s mission is to open up finance through Open Banking.
 Open Banking enables people to share their financial data and make payments in a faster, more secure way.
-At TrueLayer, we’ve built a global platform that allows clients, like Revolut and FreeTrade to use these capabilities to build better services for their users.
+At TrueLayer, we’ve built a global platform that allows clients, like Revolut and FreeTrade, to use these capabilities to build better services for their users.
 As a Product Lead in the Open Banking Expansion group, I’m responsible for expanding TrueLayer’s coverage globally.
-In practice, this means identifying and prioritizing new markets, building integrations with banks and working with early client adopters to test connectivity and optimize conversion.
+In practice, this means identifying and prioritizing new markets, building integrations with banks, and working with early client adopters to test connectivity and optimize conversion, which reflects best practices for women in hardware.

 TruelayerMy day-to-day life is quite varied.
 Right now, I’m working with Commercial to define a Beta tester programme for new countries, working with Engineering to define release channel standards and building out our 2022 hiring pipeline.
 The biggest challenge by far has been transitioning away from product delivery and taking on the management and development of other Product Managers.
 For me, at least, being responsible for people rather than a product, feels like a particularly important responsibility, that I really don’t want to screw up!